Editor: Danielle Bradley, Rutgers University

 Welcome!
 The Hoccleve Bibliography is a work in progress.

 The International Hoccleve Society is pleased to make version 1.0 of the Hoccleve Bibliography available via Zotero.
 At present, the bibliography comprises 224 entries for scholarly essays and monographs related to the life and work of Thomas Hoccleve.
-Under the editorial direction of Helen Killick, IHS members are working to organize and annotate the existing entries.
+Under the editorial direction of Danielle Bradley, with previous editorial supervision and contributions from Helen Killick, IHS members are working to organize and annotate the existing entries.
 When this next phase of curation is complete, the full bibliography will be made available here on this site, and we will continue to collect and maintain bibliographic data using Zotero to ensure the bibliography remains as current and comprehensive as possible.

 You can view the Hoccleve Bibliography in its current state HERE.